CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 1. Open **Azure Data Studio** from the desktop if not already opened.
    > **Note**: Azure Data Studio is a free cross-platform database tool for data professionals using on-premises and cloud data platforms on Windows, macOS, and Linux

-1. Now, right click on the Azure Arc data controller connection, click on Manage, and then click on the **+ New Instance** button within the Azure Arc Data controller dashboard.
+1. Now, right-click on the Azure Arc data controller connection, click on Manage, and then click on the **+ New Instance** button within the Azure Arc Data controller dashboard.

    ![](images/nwinstnce.png "Confirm")